Is Survival Selfish Lane Wallace

 Considering Chance and Contingency

 Chance and contingency also play a crucial role in Wallace's perspective, likely arguing against a deterministic view of evolution.
 Environmental changes, unpredictable events, and random genetic mutations all shape the trajectory of evolution.
-These factors introduce an element of uncertainty and unpredictability, challenging the notion that everything in nature is neatly explained by a drive towards individual or genetic selfishness.
+In practice, these factors introduce an element of uncertainty and unpredictability, challenging the notion that everything in nature is neatly explained by a drive towards individual or genetic selfishness.
 The success or failure of an organism, even with optimal "selfish" strategies, depends heavily on these external factors beyond its control.

 Beyond Survival: The Broader Context